wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 You can apply tags to resources and resource groups which can be used in billing roll ups and summarized views to provide billing isolation.
 You can use tags to define the environment type (research, education, development, test, production), accountable organization or individual (“HR”, “Finance”, “John Smith”, “Jane Jones”).

-The auditing requirement is delivered as part of the underlying Azure Resource Manager’s set of out of the box capabilities and can be viewed in a central location.
+The auditing requirement is delivered as part of the underlying Azure Resource Manager's set of out of the box capabilities and can be viewed in a central location.

 End customers would have accounts registered in Azure Active Directory that would be used for authentication and for role based access control to the environment and resources.